 But please do not jump to conclusions - not all psychological problems can be cured with diet.
 When one or two small areas of your pet’s skin are damaged by persistent licking and chewing (acral self-trauma) and your vet has found no parasites or fungi in a skin scraping, the most commons causes I have found in dogs are boredom, separation anxiety, arthritis and obsessive compulsive behavior (OCD) (pretty much in that order).
 A high-strung temperament, early separation from their mothers or early life neglect make the psychological causes more likely.
 When similar problems occur in cats, the most common causes I have found are allergies and ghost pains. (possibly both being forms of eosinophilic complex disease (ref))

-interesting possibility was recently brought up by some Finish
+interesting possibility was recently brought up by some Finnish

 and French veterinarians.
 Those scientists looked for similarities